tommasopolonelli/rtkbase_debian/README.md

 The images also include the remoteproc and mailbox drivers so you can load up ardunio/freertos images on the small C906 core.

 ### Additional Packages
-This image also adds the debian repository for https://github.com/Fishwaldo/sophgo-sg200x-packages so you can install additional repositories.
+This image can add the debian repository for https://github.com/Fishwaldo/sophgo-sg200x-packages so you can install additional repositories.
 The debian repository is hosted at https://sophgo.my-ho.st:8443/ which pulls down the compiled debian packages from the above github repository occasionally.